hongjai-rhee/public/README.md

 ---

 > *Artificial intelligence was built upon the collective wisdom of humanity;*
-> *in turn, humanity rises higher upon the capabilities of AI.*
+> *in turn, humanity rises higher upon the capabilities of AI,*
-> *Exploring the co-evolution of human thought and artificial intelligence.*
+> *exploring the co-evolution of human thought and artificial intelligence.*

 ---